 Management and the Governance and Human Capital Committee balance the goal of aligning the interests of our executives and employees with the long-term interests of shareholders with active monitoring of our equity-based grant practices and potential for shareholder dilution.
-In determining 2023 equity-based grants, including the 2023 performance recognition awards, the Governance and Human Capital Committee and the Board considered our prior equity grant practices, currently outstanding equity awards, and the impact on shareholder dilution of these instruments and of contemplated grants.
+In determining 2024 equity-based grants, the Governance and Human Capital Committee and the Board considered our prior equity grant practices, outstanding equity awards, and the impact on shareholder dilution of these instruments and of contemplated grants.
 We periodically analyze the impact of our equity-based grants on dilution and share plan utilization models used by our institutional shareholders and by third parties who issue proxy voting recommendations.